Big island, Hawaii. Lava Adventures!

-I could get close like this only quickly for a photo opp and then I had to get the heck away!
-Running fast as my skin darn near on fire!
+I could only get close like this quickly for a photo opportunity and then I had to get the heck away!
+Running fast as my skin felt like it was on fire!

 We took in the sights one last time before we all agreed it was time to go.
 The helicopters might have been coming soon and we didnt want to risk getting in trouble.

-The sunrise over the lava feild and the brightness that would eliminate that beautiful yet dangerous glow of Pele.
+The sun rised over the lava field and the brightness eliminated that beautiful yet dangerous glow of Pele.

 We headed back to the tree line and right as we hit it the sound of a helicopter greeted us!
 A sence of adrenaline pumped into us as we ducked quickly into the trees!

 The rest of the hike back through the rain forest was a quite one.
 Very different from all the conversation that had happened earlier.
 We were all so tired and drained from the excitement of the early morning activities we had encountered.
 Eventually it was taking effort just to move one foot in front of the other.